 - Fry head and tail if using and strain those after frying.

-- Pour the mixture of Kasundi over oil followed by the garlic paste.
+- Pour the mixture of Kasundi over the oil followed by the garlic paste.

 - Add salt and slit green chili as well.

 - Cook for five minutes on low flame.

 - Add fish chunks and cook for 10 minutes by covering the pan with a lid.